 At Frances Jaye, we strive to have values and business practices that benefit our broader community.
 We are aware that the way we approach marketing, selling, and purchasing products for our store matters.
 To occupy downtown retail space is a privilege, and we believe that we have the responsibility to use our space in a way that supports and promotes positive change.
 We know that we have a lot of room to grow and improve our ethical efforts for the long run and we commit to sharing that journey with you in hopes that we will be held accountable in making those efforts last.
 We know that even as a small team and small business, we can make a big difference—and we see that as a responsibility we can actively strive to fulfill.
 We would love for you to read our ethical intentions in three areas closest to our hearts: DEI (Diversity, Equity, and Inclusion), Community Involvement, and Sustainable Practice.

-- Jenny, FJ’s owner, has been involved in DEI efforts as a sub-committee member of Downtown Holland’s Principal Shopping District for four years now.
+- Jenny, FJ’s owner, has been involved in DEI efforts as a sub-committee member of Downtown Holland’s Principal Shopping District Board for five years now.
 She is committed to maintaining a sense of accountability in assuring that DEI values are at the forefront of Downtown Holland’s marketing and event strategies.

-- This year we have committed to donating 2% of our total sales each month to a local charitable organization that carries the mission of diversity, equity, and inclusion forward in our community.
-So far this year, we have donated to The Boys and Girls Club of Greater Holland, CultureWorks, Be a Rose, West Michigan Environmental Action Council, and Lakeshore Ethnic Diversity Alliance as a part of this commitment.
-In addition, we made a donation of $500 to Stop AAPI Hate in March.
+- During 2021, we committed to donating 2% of our total sales each month to a local charitable organization that carries the mission of diversity, equity, and inclusion forward in our community.

 - We will continue to use our social media platform to promote the organizations we donate to and to engage our followers with content we think is socially beneficial.